SorenEricMent/psychosis/README.md

 You can create new Projects with "Create Project" button in the greeting page, which can be navigated by clicking Projects in the Tree, Since no live saving is required and Psychosis didn't do diff-based editing, the create project option now only have the option to create a new empty project in memory.
 You can add multiple layers to the project in the project editing page,
 #### Layer Editing
-You can add multiple modules to a layer in the layer editing page,
+You can add multiple modules to a layer in the layer editing page
 #### Module Editing
-You can edit the three core aspects of a SELinux Module by clicking the module in the tree
+You can add new module in Layer editor and remove them with the popup menu poped on right click You can edit the three core aspects of a SELinux Module by clicking the module in the tree
 ##### Adding new rules